RebelusQuo/hearthstone-cockatrice/README.md

   - Change the picture directory to point to the /pics folder.
   - Change the card database path to /db/cards.xml, and the token database path to /db/tokens.xml
-  - Optionally, change the card back to /card_back.jpg
+  - Optionally, select a card back from the selection available in the /card_backs directory.
 1. Connect to the woogerworks server to play.
 (Note that Cockatrice is intended for playing Magic: the Gathering.
 Arrange games with friends through other means of communication.)